 Homegrown decorative corn comes in a variety of rich colors that make an eye-catching fall decoration when dried.
 It looks great alongside pumpkins in a fall centerpiece or display.
 You can store the dried corn for use as a decoration year after year or grind the beautiful kernels into flour.

 Corn to Dry

-- Dakota Black makes great popcorn after dazzling a fall display with jewel-like, blackberry-colored kernels.
+- Glass Gem Flint Corn makes great popcorn after dazzling a fall display with multi-colored, kaleidoscopic kernels.

 - Strawberry popcorn dresses up a fall centerpiece with petite strawberry-shaped ruby red ears.

 - Striped Japonica Ornamental Corn produces dark burgundy kernels that can be dried and saved for autumn displays or ground into a richly colored cornmeal.

 - Let the ears dry on the stalks.
 They are ready for harvest when the kernels are hard and you can no longer leave a mark on them with your fingernail.

 - Before the first fall frost, give each ear a twist until it breaks off.

 - Peel back the husks, then hang the ears in a cool, dark, place for 4-6 weeks to cure.
 This is important to prevent mold.